 “23 Creative Book Cover Designs and their Story” is a showcase of creative book cover designs,

 indicating the typefaces used for the title or text:

 Front and Back Cover Copy for Book Covers

 Joel Friedlander wrote a great blog about brilliant book titles in one of his blogs:

-“40 Extraordinary Photoshop Text Effects” shows detailed tutorials, how to create amazing book title effects, step by step and using lots of screen shots.
+“40 Extraordinary Photoshop Text Effects”, it shows detailed tutorials, how to create amazing book title effects, step by step and is using lots of screen shots.